dougwollison/index-pages/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/index-pages/releases) for this project.**

+= 1.3.0 =
+Improved handling of post types, bug fixes and WPSEO compatibility.

 = 1.2.0 =
 Added checks to make sure an index page's associated post type exists.